canro91/canro91.github.io/_posts/2021-03-08-HowNotToWriteDynamicSQL.md

 After that, we executed the query inside the string with `sp_executesql` with the parameter declaration and the parameters themselves.

+{% include image.html name="WithDynamicSQL.png" caption="Search for only a single user by DisplayName with Dynamic SQL" alt="Execution plan of searching users by DisplayName" width="800px" %}

-With Dynamic SQL, our stored procedure will generate one execution plan for each set of parameters.
-This time, SQL Server could use the right indexes to run each query.
+With Dynamic SQL, our stored procedure will generate one execution plan for each set of different parameters.
 That's the point of using Dynamic SQL.

+This time, SQL Server could seek on `DisplayName` instead of scanning it.
+That's better.

 Voilà!
 That's how NOT to write a stored procedure with optional parameters with Dynamic SQL.
 Notice that to make things simple, we didn't follow all the tips to [make our Dynamic SQL easier to debug]({% post_url 2020-12-03-DebugDynamicSQL %}).